Roboto-Automo/Kate-Brook-Website/README.md

 # Portfolio Website for Author - Kate Brook

 This website was created for my girlfriend so that she no longer needs to pay for the one she made with 'wix.com'.
 This version of the site is a near identical recreation with some added responsiveness and slightly improved transition animations.
-The site is hosted on Netlify and can be found at [kate-brook.netlify.app ](https://kate-brook.netlify.app/).
+The site is hosted on Netlify/Wix and can be found at [katebrook.com ](https://katebrook.com).

 It is a simple, three page, site using React, React Router, Html and CSS as the tech stack.